lelaut/snaplu.cc/README.md

 - [x] Generic interfaces for `payment` and `storage`
 - [x] Move `ml` containers to root
 - [x] Generic interface for `ml` features
-- [ ] Integrate new backend into frontend
+- [x] Integrate new backend into frontend
 - [ ] Add missing features
   - Each card should have a rarity factor
   - Following system
+  - Search system
 - [ ] Use Terraform to automate infrastructure deployment, still need to choose what provider I'll use
   - https://vercel.com/guides/integrating-terraform-with-vercel
 - [ ] Enhance frontend design, check your colors man